rgambord/c99-doc/doc/sections/6/5/13/index.rst

 .. _9899_6.5.13p2:

+.. container:: snum

+   :ref:`2 <9899_6.5.13p2>`

-:ref:`2 <9899_6.5.13p2>` Each of the operands shall have scalar type.
+Each of the operands shall have scalar type.

 .. rubric:: Semantics

 .. _9899_6.5.13p3:

+.. container:: snum

+   :ref:`3 <9899_6.5.13p3>`

-:ref:`3 <9899_6.5.13p3>` The && operator shall yield 1 if both of its operands compare unequal to 0; otherwise, it yields 0.
+The && operator shall yield 1 if both of its operands compare unequal to 0; otherwise, it yields 0.
 The result has type int.

 .. _9899_6.5.13p4:

+.. container:: snum

+   :ref:`4 <9899_6.5.13p4>`

-:ref:`4 <9899_6.5.13p4>` Unlike the bitwise binary & operator, the && operator guarantees left-to-right evaluation; there is a sequence point after the evaluation of the first operand.
+Unlike the bitwise binary & operator, the && operator guarantees left-to-right evaluation; there is a sequence point after the evaluation of the first operand.
 If the first operand compares equal to 0, the second operand is not evaluated.